parsa-ghasemi/filtered-IP-Changer/README.md

 ## cronjob
-you can set cronjob for auto update IP, if the IP doesn't ping then changed DNS IP in your all services
+you can set cronjob for auto update IP, if the IP doesn't ping then changed DNS IP in your all services.
 </br></br>
 ```
 */5 * * * * cd /the/file/location/filtered-IP-Changer/ && /bin/bash start.sh